is8ac/aural2/paper/aural2.md

 All of this takes place in the few hundred milliseconds during which the user is saying the word "Play".

 vsh allows event handler functions to be registered for each of the outputs.
-When an output is greater then the specified threshold, it is called.
+When an output is greater than the specified threshold, it is called.
 A perfect LSTM will fire the `PlayMusic` every 32ms for the entire duration of the utterance.
 While causing music to start playing several times will likely not cause significant harm, other intents are not safe to be called multiple times in quickly succession.
 Therefore, the primary task of vsh is to transform the LSTMs classification of the intent which the user is currently expressing, into single events which fire only once for each command.